Meet our Staff

 Born and raised in Pennsylvania, Matthew Bartko grew up as a member of the Baptist Church and remains active in his local church.
 In college he studied secondary education before switching to sociology.
 Since then he has worked in sales and customer services.
-Just over three years ago he met the love of his life, and married her six months later – a choice that still brings him joy each day.
+In 2013 he met the love of his life, and married her six months later – a choice that still brings him joy each day.

 He has always been fascinated with politics, sociology, anthropology, religion, and psychology, spending most of his spare time in readings and discussions on those subjects.
 Several years ago he became frustrated with the seeming lack of caring from Republicans, and the sense of amorality from the Democrats.
 Finding himself politically “homeless” he researched his options and eventually settled on the American Solidarity Party.
 He now dedicates his time to growing the party and ensuring its future endeavors.

-Desmond is currently working as the American Solidarity Party vice-chair, the campaign manager for the Maturen-Muñoz 2016 campaign, and is helping to set up state chapters and general recruiting for the party.
+Desmond is currently working as the American Solidarity Party vice-chair and is helping to set up state chapters and general recruiting for the party.
 He is a practicing Catholic, professional software engineer, a husband, and a father of seven children.
 Born in Zambia and of Indian (Goan) descent, he has lived in southern California since he was one-year-old.
 After receiving his Bachelor of Science in computer science from California Polytechnic University, Pomona, Desmond has worked at various companies and organizations including GE, JPL, YellowPages.com, Los Angeles Times, and Disney.

-He is socially conservative and fiscally moderate, and had spent his adult life as a Republican until the 2016 election season, when he discovered the American Solidarity Party.
+He is socially conservative and fiscally moderate, and had spent his adult life as a Republican until the 2016 election season, when he discovered the American Solidarity Party, and was chosen to be the campaign manager for the Maturen-Muñoz 2016 campaign.
 Desmond has been involved at different times with various ministries at his parish including CCD, Familia, and Cub Scouts.
 In his free time, Desmond enjoys playing video games with his kids.

 Jim was born and raised in Seattle.
 He graduated from the University of Washington in 1980 and in 1982 both in Political Science from University of Washington.
 In 1982 he enrolled in a joint degree program at the University of Notre Dame, receiving a Master’s Degree in Economics and a law degree, both in 1986.
 He has served as Editor in Chief of the Journal of Legislation.
 Jim has worked as a practicing lawyer since 1986.
 He has served as a King County Deputy Prosecutor and later entered private practice as a union labor lawyer.
 In 1994, he started his own law firm now known as Cline and Casillas, which has become one of the leading law firms on the West Coast that specialize in representing Public Safety employees.
 He has been involved in various federal, state and local political campaigns over the years.
 In 2001 he was a candidate for Seattle City Attorney.
 Jim joined the ASP after finding that values based platform provided a new political home for himself as well as millions and millions of Americans who have been marginalized by the two major parties.

-Skylar Covich is currently a doctoral candidate in political science at the University of California, Santa Barbara.
+Skylar Covich completed his doctorate in political science at the University of California, Santa Barbara in 2017.
 Born in New Jersey, he later moved with his family to New York and then the far north of California.
 He has been totally blind since birth.
 Covich earned a BA from Saint Mary’s College of California in 2009 with a Major in Politics and a Minor in Religious Studies, and he received an MA in political science from UC Santa Barbara in 2012.